shaunduncan/helga/docs/source/plugins.rst

     Fired when the helga process starts.
 Callbacks should accept no arguments.

 ``signon``
-    Fired when helga successfully connects to IRC.
+    Fired when helga successfully connects to the chat server.
 Callbacks should follow:

     .. function:: func(client)
         :noindex:

-        :param client: an instance of :class:`helga.comm.Client`
+        :param client: an instance of :class:`helga.comm.irc.Client` or :class:`helga.comm.xmpp.Client` depending on the server type

 ``join``
     Fired when helga joins a channel.
 Callbacks should follow: